TarachaR/Mobile-Subscription-Plan-Python-Computational-Program/README.md

 ---

 ## Project Deliverable
-* Deliverable will be a python notebook that will contain your solution.
+* Deliverable will be a python notebook that contains my solution.

 [Back To The Top](#read-me-template)